exostin/Python-quiz/README.md

 # Python-quiz
 Quiz for my school project.
-PS large thanks to Tom Faulkner for help
+PS large thanks to Tom Faulkner and other redditors for help!

 TO DO:
--Read questions from json file (optional)
+- Read questions from json file (optional)
--Sort scores descending